Programmable Property-Based Testing: Evaluation

 First, we turn to feedback-guided property runners and their programmability.
 Fuzzing research often explores different strategies and power schedules~\cite{aflplusplus, 10.1145/3551349.3559550,DBLP:conf/sigsoft/BohmeMC20, DBLP:journals/tse/BohmePR19}, with researchers coming up with better and better designs.
 On the other hand, property-based testing frameworks that support feedback-guided generation of inputs such as FuzzChick or Hypothesis, pride themselves in the power of testing arbitrary user-defined specifications, but do not provide an option to configure such crucial parameters of their feedback-guided property runners.
 We illustrated such a feedback-guided runner earlier in this section, that abstracts away such concerns into a small API, which we implement in Rocq using typeclasses (Fig.~\ref{fig:seedpool_rocq_impl}).

 The configurability enabled by DBAS allows the users to rely on a set of community-accepted defaults chosen by framework developers, but also to explore if different choices from the literature or novel ones they devised fit their testing needs better.
 In this case study, we explore six different data structure representations to hold interesting seeds, as well as four different power schedules, leading to a total of 21 different configurations.
 We picked these configurations to explore different parts of the design space, such as the queuing strategy, the size/cardinality of the pool, whether the pool is monotonic, and how many times a given seed is reused.
 We have conducted our experiments on the IFC workload in ETNA, and we have used a type-based generator alongside a type-based mutator to conduct our experiments.
-While our experiment reveals a clear winner for this case study, we reiterate that our primary goal is not the exploration itself, but rather to demonstrate that such an exploration is not only feasible, but natural to carry out with DBAS-style PBT libraries.
+While our experiment reveals a clear winner for this case study, we reiterate that our primary goal is not the exploration itself, but rather to demonstrate that such an exploration can be expressed by varying reusable runner components without modifying the property language or framework internals.

 More concretely, we explore the following data structure representations, three that hold collections of seeds (as in FuzzChick), and three that only hold a single seed (as in Targeted PBT): \begin{enumerate} \item {\em FIFO Queue Seed Pool}: A pool that holds a queue of seeds, and reduces the energy of the current seed after usage.
 The pool only generates a new seed from scratch when the queue is empty, and mutates the seed otherwise.
 When the energy of the current seed drops to 0, it is removed from the queue.
 The next seed is chosen from the front of the queue.
 This was the default behavior of FuzzChick.